On this page:

 Find out more about Michael's interests, career and connection to the alpine resorts.

 Nadia has extensive experience across government social infrastructure including health, education and housing, with a focus on community building.
-She is currently a Partner, Integrated Infrastructure, at PricewaterhouseCoopers with previous roles in Department of Education and Training and Department of Human Services.
+She is currently a Partner at Maverick Advisors, and previously was Partner, Integrated Infrastructure, at PricewaterhouseCoopers.
+She has also held roles in the Department of Education and Training and Department of Human Services.

 Nadia holds a Master of Commerce, a Bachelor of Applied Science and a Diploma in Property Development.